CrustyCrab123/RCA-BASIC3-Projects/README.md

 ## Additional Resoruces

 - [Lee Hart's website](https://sunrise-ev.com): If you're interested in putting together of Lee Hart's computer kits
-- [COSMAC ELF Forum](https://groups.io/g/cosmacelf/): A forum where you can find more people based in RCA 1802-based computers
+- [COSMAC ELF Forum](https://groups.io/g/cosmacelf/): A forum where you can find more people the community for RCA 1802-based computers
 - [Emma02 Emulator Download](https://www.emma02.hobby-site.com/download.html): If you want to play around with RCA BASIC3 without having to purchase or solder together any of the kits